jquery-collection/jQuery-chart-plugins/README.md

-jQuery-chart-plugins
+jQuery chart plugins
 ====================
-jQuery plugins I wrote for an iPad app, to draw scalable bar and line charts and to draw pie charts
+jQuery plugins to draw scalable bar and line charts and to draw pie charts.
+Written for an iPad app project but should work cross-browser.
+Distributed with permission.